 Silent Scapegoat: MR4 has the hero, who took the blame when one of his friends stole a book of forbidden techniques, and got expelled from the academy over it.

-Spam Attack : The series has several moves that can upgraded into its higher level version, many of which are this.
-The second game, instead employs a system where you need to use the same move over and over again until it reach the necesarry number that is required to learn the upgraded version.
-Essentialy, you need to spam attack to learn a spam attack.
+Spam Attack: The series has several moves that can upgraded into its higher level version, many of which are this.
+The second game employs a system where you need to use the same move over and over again until it reaches the necessary number required to learn the upgraded version.
+Essentially, you need to spam attack to learn a spam attack.